-Langford and Parker, "Analysis of Electroplating and Related Solutions" [linked by editor to info about book at AbeBooks] indicates that sulfuric acid, with careful additions of 35% Hydrogen Peroxide [linked by editor to product info at Amazon], will precipitate the gold from a cyanide solution.
+Langford and Parker, "Analysis of Electroplating and Related Solutions" [linked by editor to info about book at AbeBooks] indicates that sulfuric acid, with careful additions of hydrogen peroxide, will precipitate the gold from a cyanide solution.
 Other reducing agents listed are ferrous sulphate, Oxalic Acid [linked by editor to product info at Rockler], and potassium nitrite.
 Regards, Tom

 Falls Township, Pennsylvania

 A. Another method for precipitating the gold from aqua regia which doesn't involve boiling away the nitric acid and generating toxic nitrogen oxides is as follows: